GameOfLife/WFSCollider-Class-Library/README.markdown

 GameOfLife WFSCollider - Wave Field Synthesis spatialization for SuperCollider.
 ===============================================================================

-GameOfLife WFSCollider is an adapted version of SuperCollider, the audio synthesis engine and programming language, for Wave Field Synthesis spatialization.
+GameOfLife WFSCollider is a library for SuperCollider, the audio synthesis engine and programming language, for Wave Field Synthesis spatialization.

-It's currently being used in the 192 speakers system of the [Game Of Life Foundation](http://gameoflife.nl/en), based in The Hague, the Netherlands.
+It's currently being used in the 192 speakers system of the [Game Of Life Foundation](http://www.gameoflife.nl), based in The Hague, the Netherlands.

 WFSCollider consists of an audio spatialization engine that places individual sound sources in space according to the principles of [Wave Field Synthesis](http://en.wikipedia.org/wiki/Wave_field_synthesis).